Finding the Genes and Mutations Causing Various Coat Colors

 a brief explanation of how candidate genes are tested in relation to dog coat colors

-This webpage is part of a series on Dog Coat Color Genetics and was last updated on Decmeber 26, 2006 by Sheila Schmutz
+This webpage is part of a series on Dog Coat Color Genetics was mounted in 2006 and was last updated on Decmeber 26, 2013 by Sheila Schmutz

-Gene mapping is being done by many labs throughout the world, including our own.
-Some labs concentrate on finding and/or mapping markers that are very polymorphic (have many alleles).
+Gene mapping was done by many labs throughout the world, including our own.
+Some labs concentrated on finding and/or mapping markers that are very polymorphic (have many alleles).
 Such markers are often "microsatellites".
 Microsatellites are long runs of 2-4 base paris repeated many times.
 Several hundred of these markers have been found and mapped in the dog.

 The second approach for mapping real genes is called Linkage Mapping.
 One needs to find a polymorphsim, or DNA base pair change, often called a SNP( single nucleotide polymorphism) within the gene.
 The SNP could be in an exon of the gene but is more often in an intron.
 The dog families are needed to continue.
 Ideally the litter is large and the sire or dam or both may have had more than one litter so that many pups are available.
 For the family to be "informative" or useful for gene mapping, either the sire or dam or both must be heterozygous for the SNP in the gene under study.
 Then one must use the work of other researchers who developed and mapped markers and test if a marker that is polymorphic "co-segregates" with the SNP in the gene.